-- Ensure that the disc is placed with the label side facing up. - □ The disc may be scratched.
-Place another disc to see if that is the reason. - There may be condensation in the drive.
+- Ensure that the disc is placed with the label side facing up. - ☐ The disc may be scratched.
+Place another disc to see if that is the reason. - ☐ There may be condensation in the drive.
 Remove the disc and leave the drive open for approximately one hour.

-My floppy disk drive cannot write to a floppy disk
+My floppy disk drive cannot write to a diskette

-- □ The floppy disk is write-protected.
-Disable the write-protect feature or use a floppy disk that is not write-protected. - Check that the floppy disk is properly inserted into the floppy disk drive. - □ Your floppy disk may be corrupt.
-Try to insert another floppy disk.
+- ☐ The diskette is write-protected.
+Disable the write-protect feature or use a diskette that is not write-protected. - ☐ Check that the diskette is properly inserted into the floppy disk drive. - ☐ Your diskette may be corrupt.
+Try to insert another diskette.